michaeldorman/michaeldorman.github.io/apps.md

 title: Apps
 ---

-Applications:

-<a href="https://michaeldorman.shinyapps.io/IMS_10min">Spatially interpolated climatic maps based on 10-min data from the Israel Meteorological Service</a>
+* Spatially interpolated climatic maps based on 10-min data from the Israel Meteorological Service<a href="https://michaeldorman.shinyapps.io/IMS_10min">[Link]</a>